Rover141/Assignment5.1/README.md

 Bar Coupons: Drivers who frequent bars more than once a month and are over the age of 25 showed an acceptance rate of ~69%, compared to ~33% for the general population.

-Coffee House Trends: [Example: Acceptance peaked during the morning hours, specifically when drivers had no urgent destination.]
+Coffee House Trends: Acceptance peaked during the mid-morning hours (10 AM), reaching approximately 64%.
+Drivers with No Urgent Destination were significantly more likely to accept the coupon (around 58%) compared to those commuting to Work (around 44%).
+This suggests that coffee coupons are more effective when the driver has the flexibility to make an unscheduled stop.

-Demographic Influence: [Example: Drivers with passengers (not including kids) were significantly more likely to accept carry-out coupons.]
+Demographic Influence: Drivers traveling with Friends or Partners showed an acceptance rate of 76% for Carry-out and Coffee coupons, which is significantly higher than those driving Alone 73%.
+Conversely, drivers with Kid(s) in the car had the lowest acceptance rate in this category at 70%, suggesting that convenience is weighed against the complexity of the trip.
+Furthermore, drivers under the age of 30 were the most responsive demographic overall, particularly when the weather was Sunny and they had no urgent time constraints.

 Actionable Recommendations
 Optimize Delivery Timing: Target Coffee House coupons specifically between [Time] and [Time] for drivers in the "No Urgent Destination" category.